-The school's E-Safety Policy, available on the school's website, network and Google Drive, explains how we try to keep pupils safe in school, and protect and educate pupils in the safe use of technology.
-This includes reference to the four C's - content/contact/conduct and commerce at relevant, age appropriate opportunities in the curriculum.
+The school's e-safety policy, available on the school website explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
-Serious incidents will be managed in line with our child protection procedures and by following the NCC e-safety incident flowchart.
+Serious incidents may be managed in line with our child protection procedures.